R00ted-82/warera-war-prediction-bot/README.md

 Runs every 3 hours via GitHub Actions cron (`0 */3 * * *`), at 00:00, 03:00, … 21:00 UTC.
 At this cadence the worst-case lag between an event and an alert is ~3 hours and the average is ~1.5 hours.
 The per-country cooldowns prevent spam regardless of cadence.
 The posture overview is gated to the first run at or after 21:00 so it lands once a day.

 The workflow has a concurrency group, so two runs can't race on the state file.

+### Heartbeat and missed runs

+Two things confirm the bot is alive.
+The daily posture report opens with an "all quiet" line on calm days, so a healthy run is visible once a day even when nothing fires.
+And a staleness watchdog at the start of each run compares against the previous `last_run`: if it's older than `STALE_RUN_HOURS` (default 9, about three missed 3-hour runs), it posts a degraded-health alert and then proceeds normally.
+Lower `STALE_RUN_HOURS` toward 6-7 to catch a single missed run.
+The watchdog can only fire on a run that actually executes, so it flags a gap once runs resume rather than the instant the scheduler dies; true dead-man coverage would need an external pinger.

 ## Known gaps